Here’s How Tammy Can Help

 Whether racing Ironman, swimming alone from Alcatraz Island, skydiving, ice climbing, lasting 30 days on Survivor, following drug smugglers through sewage tunnels, confronting murderers, or spending years inside the cavernous mind of a serial rapist, Tamara knows how to adapt.

 Constantly adapting, her career evolved from newspaper crime reporter, to reality TV personality, investigative journalist, documentarian, network correspondent, professor, motivational speaker and bestselling author.
+Not afraid to take risks and push boundaries — Her passion as a journalist, storyteller and photographer has led her all over the world.

 Since her 2001 appearance on the hit reality TV show "Survivor" watched by 20 million viewers, Tamara has been in the public eye.
 As an investigative journalist in Phoenix, NYC and Chicago she's been a fixture on televisions in homes across America for decades.
 And while reporting as a national network correspondent on the Today Show, Nightly News and MSNBC, millions of viewers watched Tamara daily.